 He started his career in an international accounting firm in 1996.
 He left the auditing sector in 1998 and held a position of internal auditor in a multinational company until 2000.
-In 2000, he left to join Exzone Precision Engineering Sdn Bhd as Assistant Manager.
-He was promoted to Manager in 2006 and subsequently promoted to be the Group Financial Controller on 26 August 2008.
+In 2000, he left to join Exzone Precision Engineering Sdn Bhd as an assistant manager.
+He was promoted to manager in 2006 and subsequently to Group Financial Controller on 26 August 2008.